aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/image/converting-chart-to-image-in-svg-format/_index.md

 SVG images and their behaviors are defined in XML text files.
 This means that they can be searched, indexed, scripted, and compressed.
 As XML files, SVG images can be created and edited with any text editor, but are more often created with drawing software.

-Aspose.Cells for Python via .NET can save chart into images in various formats like BMP, JPEG, PNG, GIF, SVG etc. This article explains how to save a chart to SVG format.
+Aspose.Cells for Python via .NET can save a chart as images in various formats, like BMP, JPEG, PNG, GIF, SVG, etc. This article explains how to save a chart to SVG format.

 {{% /alert %}}

 The following sample code explains how to use Aspose.Cells for Python via .NET to convert a chart into an SVG format image.
 The code loads the source Microsoft Excel file and then saves the first chart found on the first worksheet to SVG.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-ConvertChartToSvgImage-1.py" >}}
 {{< app/cells/assistant language="python-net" >}}